dynamsoft-docs/web-twain-docs/faq/smallest-size-documents.md

         - If you want to save in TIF format,

         ```javascript
-        DWObject.TIFFCompressionType = Dynamsoft.DWT.EnumDWT_TIFFCompressionType.TIFF_JPEG;
+        DWTObject.TIFFCompressionType = Dynamsoft.DWT.EnumDWT_TIFFCompressionType.TIFF_JPEG;
-        //or set DWObject.TIFFCompressionType = 7 which is equivalent.
+        //or set DWTObject.TIFFCompressionType = 7 which is equivalent.
         ```

         - If you want to save in JPEG format, please jump to **Step 2** directly.